msiemens/tinydb/docs/usage.rst

 ...     ({'int': 4}, where('char') == 'b'),
 ... ])

-You also can use mix normal updates with update operations:
+You also can mix normal updates with update operations:

 >>> db.update_multiple([
 ...     ({'int': 2}, where('char') == 'a'),